-We make a big ol’ batch of green chile sauce (this recipe times six!), and then freeze them in bags so we can pull them out as needed.
-If you visit our house, it’s pretty much guaranteed that you’ll find a jar of green chile sauce in our refrigerator door; that’s how often we use it around here.
+We typically make a big ol’ batch of this (this recipe times six!), and then freeze them in bags so we can pull them out as needed.
+If you visit our house, it’s pretty much guaranteed that you’ll find a jar in our refrigerator door; that’s how often we use it around here.

 - 1 tablespoon flour

 - 1 cup green chile roasted, peeled, diced

 - salt to taste

 - Melt butter over medium heat.
 Once melted, sauté onions.